Level Up with ML Vulnerability Identification: Leveraging Domain Constraints in Feature Space for Robust Android Malware Detection: Experimental Results

 \subsection{Experimental Setup}

-\textbf{Dataset.} We use a public Android dataset~\cite{b17} including $\approx170K$ Android apps collected from AndroZoo~\cite{b67}.
-In this dataset, an app is defined as malware if it is detected by $4+$ VirusTotal AVs, and as benign sample if no AVs detect it.
-The dataset represents Android apps based on a binary feature space, DREBIN~\cite{b9}.
-Since DREBIN is a very high-dimensional but sparse feature space, we select 10,000 features at top frequencies following previous studies~\cite{b19,b20}.

-\textbf{Threat Models and Attacks.} The evasion attacks considered in our experiments use various threat models to generate adversarial examples.
-Generally, the threat model is described with three attributes: \begin{itemize} \item \textbf{Adversary's Goal.} The goal of the adversary is to cause the Android malware detector to misclassify the adversarial (malware) example as benign.
+\textbf{Threat Models and Attacks.} The evasion attacks considered in our experiments generate AEs based on the threat model that is described with three attributes: \begin{itemize} \item \textbf{Adversary's Goal.} The goal of the adversary is to trigger the Android malware detector to misclassify the adversarial (malware) example as benign.

-\item \textbf{Adversary's Knowledge.} The adversary may have perfect knowledge (PK), limited knowledge (LK), or zero knowledge (ZK) about the target model, including its training data, feature space, and parameters.
+\item \textbf{Adversary's Knowledge.} The adversary may have perfect knowledge (PK), limited knowledge (LK), or zero knowledge (ZK) about the target model, including its learning algorithm, training data, feature space, and parameters.
+In other words, in PK, LK, and ZK attacks, the target model is considered as a white-, gray-, and black-box model by the adversary, respectively.
+In our experiments, we assess the efficacy of our approach using whole three types of attacks.

-\item \textbf{Adversary's Capability.} The Adversary can generate adversarial examples either in the feature space by perturbing feature representations of Android malware apps under feature-space constraints, or in the problem space by applying a sequence of transformations to the Android malware apps under domain constraints~\cite{b17}. \end{itemize}
+\item \textbf{Adversary's Capability.} The adversary can generate AEs either in the feature space by perturbing feature representations under feature-space constraints, or in the problem space by applying a sequence of transformations under domain constraints~\cite{b17}.
+Here we follow the common practice of only considering feature-addition transformations/perturbations~\cite{b17,b29,b48}. \end{itemize}

-We consider the following two problem-space Android evasion attacks: \begin{itemize} \item\textbf{Pierazzi et al. Attack}~\cite{b17} generates problem-space realizable adversarial examples by applying effective transformations (i.e., code snippets called gadgets extracted from donor apps) specified by feature-space perturbations on the target model.
-This attack adds not only \textit{primary} features to bypass malware detection but also \textit{side-effect} features to meet the domain constraints.
-The attack was originally tested in the perfect knowledge setting, but here we also test it in a limited knowledge setting where the adversarial examples transfer from a surrogate model to a target model.
-Specifically, we set the maximum number of added features to 200.

-\item\textbf{EvadeDroid}~\cite{b48} also generates problem-space realizable adversarial examples through a sequence of transformations; however, it does so by querying the target model in a zero knowledge setting.
-In addition to the original zero knowledge setting, here we also consider a more restricted setting where EvadeDroid is only allowed to query a surrogate model and then transfer the adversarial examples to the target model.
-Specifically, we set the query budget $Q = 20$, and $\alpha = 50\%$ (i.e., the percentage of the relative increase in the size of a malware sample after manipulation).